jodersky/akka-serial/Documentation/manual.md

 ---

 # Communication Protocol
-The following is a general guide on the usage of flow.
-If you prefer a complete example, check out the code contained in the [flow-samples](https://github.com/jodersky/flow/tree/v@version@/flow-samples) directory.
+The following is a general guide on the usage of akak-serial.
+If you prefer a complete example, check out the code contained in the [samples](https://github.com/jodersky/akka-serial/tree/v@version@/samples) directory.

-Flow's API follows that of an actor based system, where each actor is assigned specific functions involved in serial communication.
+akka-serial's API follows that of an actor based system, where each actor is assigned specific functions involved in serial communication.
 The two main actor types are:

 1. Serial "manager".
 The manager is a singleton actor that is instantiated once per actor system, a reference to it may be obtained with `IO(Serial)`.
 It is typically used to open serial ports (see following section).

 2. Serial "operators".
 Operators are created once per open serial port and serve as an intermediate between client code and native code dealing with serial data transmission and reception.
 They isolate the user from threading issues and enable the reactive dispatch of incoming data.
 A serial operator is said to be "associated" to its underlying open serial port.

-The messages understood by flow's actors are all contained in the `ch.jodersky.akka.serial.Serial` object.
+The messages understood by akka-serial's actors are all contained in the `akka.serial.Serial` object.
 They are well documented and should serve as the entry point when searching the API documentation.

 ## Opening a Port
 A serial port is opened by sending an `Open` message to the serial manager.
 The response varies on the outcome of opening the underlying serial port.